The 10 golden debt collection tips during COVID-19

 We have noticed that more and more companies are setting up new private companies, so there is a high chance that they are splitting up their companies into viable and non-viable parts.
 This means that the debts will remain under the old company while business is resumed under the new company.
 In this context, the old company often makes a proposal for a creditors' agreement.
 If the creditors do not agree to this, the directors of the old company can simply write off the unpaid invoice.
 Make sure to be aware of any changes in the trade register of the Chamber of Commerce.
 Often it is possible to predict the future of your debtor here.

 5. Credit rating is a lot more difficult

-In this day and age, what is the value of a credit report?
-A company can still have a nice credit score on paper, but in reality, it is not able to meet its payment obligations.
+What is the value of a credit report in this day and age?
+A company can still have a nice credit score on paper, but in reality, cannot fulfil its payment obligations.
 Financial developments in the past few weeks have been so rapid that the creditworthiness of many companies has completely changed in a short period of time.
-It is therefore important that you remain in contact with your debtor, and carefully monitor your debtor’s situation a on a daily or weekly basis.
+It is therefore important that you remain in contact with your debtor, and carefully monitor your debtor’s situation on a daily or weekly basis.
 In most cases, this will be more beneficial than any credit report.

 Free telephone consultation: dealing with debtors during COVID-19

 Debt collection during COVID-19: how to deal with this properly?
 Our collection specialists and lawyers are happy to discuss this with you.
-During the telephone consultation, we will give you useful tips and review your debtor management.
+During the telephone consultation, we provide useful tips and review your debtor management processed.
 This will ensure that you have as few outstanding invoices as possible, even in times of COVID-19.
-Book your free telephone consultation now!
+Book your free telephone consultation today!